TheAhmadOsman/BestCarDeal/_sources/index.md.txt

 * state_name
 * state_fips

-If you think about it, this is an awesome tool provided by the American Government, and the fact that we were able to not only collect the relative data of 1,700,000 entries but also to do that in under 2 hours is even more impresive.
+If you think about it, this is an awesome tool provided by the American Government, and the fact that we were able to not only collect the relative data of 1,700,000 entries but also to do that in under 2 hours is even more impressive.
 Long story short, we implemented a multi-threaded program that made about 15,000 requests per minute.
 We also had to migrate from Sqlite to PostgreSQL, since the former did not have any multi-threading support.

 All in all, we were able to to get the geographical data we wanted for 1,700,000 entries, and not only to that for this huge amount of data, but to also do it within two hours, which seemed impossible when we started.
 We had some failed responses but that is because the sent longitudes and latitudes belonged to Canada, and this failed responses helped us get rid of any entries outside of the United States.